cs130-w21/12/README.md

 After logging in, the user will see an avatar in the top right corner of the page (instead of the 'login/signup' button).
 The user can click on this button to view their profile or logout of their profile.

-On the profile page, the user will see their name, phone number, email, and avatar, all of which the user will be able to change by clicking on their corresponding 'change' buttons.
+On the profile page, the user will see their name, phone number, and email, all of which the user will be able to change by clicking on their corresponding 'change' buttons.

 ### Bookmarked Recipes